anagha-google/cloud-composer-setup-foundations/01-modules/02b-secure-cc2-iteration1-provisioning.md

 ```

-Once Cloud Composer adds support, we can restrict the Airflow webserver to specific CIDRs with this provisioning command-
+Once Cloud Composer adds support, we can restrict the Airflow webserver to specific CIDRs including that of the serverless VPC Connector subnet with this provisioning command-
 ```
 gcloud beta composer environments create $COMPOSER_ENV_NM \
     --image-version $CC2_IMAGE_VERSION \